Basankusu: Commerce

 The Catholic religious order, the Theresienne Sisters of Basankusu at a mass for the taking and retaking of vows at the temporary structure built while the new cathedral was being built, 2013.

 Basankusu is a centre for palm oil production and treatment.
 One company, Compagnie de Commerce et des Plantations (CCP), produces palm oil from plantations of African oil palms at nearby villages Lisafa and Ndeke.
 The factory at Lisafa is responsible for the treatment of the palm oil and production of soap.
 The plantation areas are as follows: 3,488 hectares (ha) of oil palms, and 372 ha given over to coffee.
 It is a major local employer, with almost 4,000 workers on its payroll.
 Although CCP is one of the successful businesses in the area, it is in dispute with village chiefs regarding land acquisition.
 In 2010, a worker would earn an average monthly salary of $40 (US dollars), depending on output.

-Basankusu's distance from the capital Kinshasa and the recent upheaval due to the First and Second Congo Wars have made trade with the outside world difficult.
-However, the distribution of local products, such as maize, cassava, rice, palm oil, peanuts, and rubber, is starting to increase as more river-boats make the journey from the capital.

 The frustration of local producers was brought to the attention of the press by Mlle Jeanne-Marie Abanda, Director of Caritas Basankusu, when she explained their difficulties in December 2009:

 We have had a bumper harvest this year and have managed to send 30% of our maize that was stored at the Port of Basankusu.
 Transporting agricultural goods from the outlying villages is one of our problems, distributing it to the major centres of population throughout the country is the other.

 The same information is reported by the Congolese Control Office (Office Congolais de Controle).

-Jef Dupain, an African Wildlife Foundation (AWF) primatologist, who has spent more than a decade on the frontlines in the Congo working with bonobos, has also stated the devastating impact a lack of transport for trade has on conservation: "You can't just tell the local people not to eat bushmeat.
+Jef Dupain, who worked as an African Wildlife Foundation (AWF) primatologist at that time, and had spent more than a decade in the Congo working with bonobos, also stated the devastating impact a lack of transport for trade has on conservation: "You can't just tell the local people not to eat bushmeat.
 You're not taken seriously."
-Because of this, an AWF-funded cargo barge, the Ferbo I, now travels up and down the Congo and Maringa Rivers in the Congo to collect agricultural products from local farmers.
+Because of this, an AWF-funded cargo barge, the Ferbo I, was brought in to travel up and down the Congo and Maringa Rivers to collect agricultural products from local farmers.
+This worked well in aiding local people to evacuate their products.
+Unfortunately, the project ended when the authorities seized the boat to transport troops, in 2005.